-Beclomethasone is used to prevent wheezing, shortness of breath, coughing, and chest tightness caused by severe asthma and other lung diseases.
-Beclomethasone is in a class of medications called corticosteroids.
-It works by reducing swelling in the airways.
+Beclomethasone is used to prevent difficulty breathing, chest tightness, wheezing, and coughing caused by asthma in adults and children 5 years of age and older.
+It belongs to a class of medications called corticosteroids.
+It works by decreasing swelling and irritation in the airways to allow for easier breathing.

-Beclomethasone comes as an aerosol to inhale by mouth.
-It usually is inhaled three or four times a day at evenly spaced intervals.
+Beclomethasone comes as an aerosol to inhale by mouth using an inhaler.
+It usually is inhaled twice a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use beclomethasone exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

-Before you use beclomethasone the first time, read the written instructions that come with it.
-Ask your doctor, pharmacist, or respiratory therapist to show you how to use it.
-Practice using the inhaler while he or she watches.
+Before you use beclomethasone inhaler the first time, read the written instructions that come with the inhaler.
+Look at the diagrams carefully and be sure that you recognize all the parts of the inhaler.
+Ask your doctor, pharmacist, or respiratory therapist to show you the right way to use the inhaler.
+Practice using the inhaler in front of him or her, so you are sure you are doing it the right way.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

-Beclomethasone may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: dry or irritated throat and mouthcoughdifficult or painful speech
+Beclomethasone inhalation may cause side effects.
+Tell your doctor if any of these symptoms are severe or do not go away: headachesore throatrunny or stuffy noseback painnauseacoughdifficult or painful speech

 Keep all appointments with your doctor and the laboratory.